I tried AeroPress' biggest rival – is the Wacaco Picopresso any good?

 Unboxing

-It comes with a travel pouch, an aluminium funnel, and an aluminium palm tamper.
-This is best tamper that I’ve received with a machine.
-All of the useful accessories fit into the box and can sit inside the piston, so that you won’t lose them.
+It comes with a travel pouch, an aluminum funnel, and an aluminum palm tamper.
+This is the best tamper that I’ve received with a machine.
+All of the useful accessories fit into the box and can sit inside the piston so that you won’t lose them.
 It felt ultra-durable in my hand, too.

 What is it like to use?

 Easy is an understatement.
 I like to watch videos to work out how to use small appliances, but the instructions were so clear for this, I didn’t need to.
 To start, I unscrewed the bottom.
 I then placed the funnel on top as I scooped 18g of coffee into the double walled basket.
-I used the Wacaco manual grinder and scales to make sure that I got my measurements perfect.
+I used the Wacaco manual grinder, available on Amazon and coffee scales, also available on Amazon to make sure that I got my measurements perfect.
 I think 18g was the limit for what the portafilter can hold, which is perfect for a double shot.

 Testing espresso